 For example, in some senior living communities, technology such as iPads are becoming more commonplace.
 Preloaded with software, these make it possible to check in without having to go face to face.
 This is a welcome change for those who want to keep some degree of independence.

-If you are trying to advertise to a potential client, you want to push your technological initiatives forward.
+If you are trying to advertise to a potential client as a healthcare writer, you want to push your technological initiatives forward.
 You may not have the resources to put in every innovation, but you will be able to at least demonstrate that you are thinking about them.

 4. Expect More Caregiving/Aging in Place

 Want to know the biggest winner in the senior care market now?
 It’s home care, and that does make some sense.
 A major emotional difficulty for both the senior and their families is the transition to a new setting, and home care removes this fact from the equation.
 In fact, this is driving many different other trends on this list.
 Healthcare writers will want to keep this in mind if they are advertising other healthcare areas.

 An example of this is remote monitoring.
 These days, medical advances mean that there are more and more ways that a doctor or nurse can perform procedures in the home, but they need to know to do so.
 It’s getting to the point where you can track when an elder is eating, when they have taken their medication, and even check blood pressure.
 In 2011, over 4.7 million people in the United States received some form of home health care.
 That number is only likely to grow, and is there a chance you can get on the bandwagon?
 Or, if you’re on the other side of the equation, what can your business do to mitigate the competition?
 Healthcare writers will need to be ready to cover this.